dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Carlo Vicari:**
 now all of this with score X
-this this is this segue you into ET c is that correct i guess some just to connect the audience with the ship you went you know from bitcoin and block chain and how did you get into ET c
+this this is this segue you into ETC is that correct i guess some just to connect the audience with the ship you went you know from bitcoin and block chain and how did you get into ETC